 Since an array provides a convenient structure for representing data, it is classified as one of the data structures in C. Other data structures include structures, lists, queues and trees.
 A complete discussion of all data structures is beyond the scope of this text.
+However, we shall consider structures in Chapter 12.

-An array is a sequenced collection of related data items that share a common name.
+As we mentioned earlier, an array is a sequenced collection of related data items that share a common name.
 For instance, we can use an array name salary to represent a set of salaries of a group of employees in an organization.
 We can refer to the individual salaries by writing a number called index or subscript in brackets after the array name.
+For example, salary [10]